 - strain and discard aromatics

-- sauté livers for 2 minutes either side
+- add livers to onion and sauté livers for 2 minutes either side

 - add brandy and cook for 1 minute